Double bass: Six strings

 The six-string double bass has both a high C and a low B, making it very useful, and it is becoming more practical after several updates.
 It is ideal for solo and orchestral playing because it has a more playable range.
-Many people achieved this on a six-string violone by restringing it with double bass strings making the tuning B0–E1–A1–D2–G2–C3.
+This can be achieved on a six-string violone in D by restringing it with double bass strings, making the tuning B0–E1–A1–D2–G2–C3.

 Playing and performance considerations

 Body and hand position

 Double bassists either stand or sit to play the instrument.
-The instrument height is set by adjusting the endpin such that the player can reach the desired playing zones of the strings with bow or plucking hand.
+The instrument height is set by adjusting the endpin such that the player can reach the desired playing zones of the strings with the bow or plucking hand.
 Bassists who stand and bow sometimes set the endpin by aligning the first finger in either first or half position with eye level, although there is little standardization in this regard.
 Players who sit generally use a stool about the height of the player's trousers inseam length.

 Traditionally, double bassists stood to play solo and sat to play in the orchestra or opera pit.
 Now, it is unusual for a player to be equally proficient in both positions, so some soloists sit (as with Joel Quarrington, Jeff Bradetich, Thierry Barbé, and others) and some orchestral bassists stand.

 When playing in the instrument's upper range (above G3, the G below middle C), the player shifts the hand from behind the neck and flattens it out, using the side of the thumb to press down the string.
 This technique—also used on the cello—is called thumb position.
 While playing in thumb position, few players use the fourth (little) finger, as it is usually too weak to produce reliable tone (this is also true for cellists), although some extreme chords or extended techniques, especially in contemporary music, may require its use.